khalid-hussain/morals-and-behaviour/4-morals-and-behavior.md

 <!-- TODO The following doesn't make sense -->

-95. In times of civil war, the blossom does not set fruit.
+95. In times of civil war, the blossom does not bear fruit.

 96. I myself had faults, and I tried continually to correct them, by discipline, by studying the words of the Prophets !pbuh and also the words of